 WHERE TO EAT & DRINK IN PUNTA DE MITA

-As I mentioned, W Hotel provides everything you need to have a luxe oceanfront stay.
-For us it was the perfect way to relax after spending time exploring the neighbouring rustic surf towns of Sayulita and San Pancho.
+As I mentioned, W Hotel provides everything you need and is a great place to have a luxe oceanfront stay.
+For us it was the perfect way to relax after spending time exploring the neighbouring rustic surf towns of Sayulita and San Pancho, the other two best vacation spots on Mexico’s Pacific coast we visited.

 Like this post?
 Pin it for later and share it with others!